xionic/PiOn/Argh/README.md

 Exposed Methods
 ===============

-validateArgs( array $arguments, array $constraints, \Callable $callback = null )
+validateArgs( array $arguments, array $constraints, \Callable $callback = null , bool $dumpOnViolation = false)
 ----------------------------------------------------

 Parameters:
 * $arguments	-	An array to validate, e.g. $_POST
 * $constraints	-	An array of key -> properties, see example
-* $constraints	-	A callback to call on validations errors instead of throwing exceptions.
+* $callback	-	A callback to call on validations errors instead of throwing exceptions.

 Supported Constraints: